Classic Negative Film Simulation - Pushing the Limits of Sony Picture Profiles

 Differences between the Sony & the Fuji Classic Neg

-So to come back to the subject or the article,
+So coming back to the subject or the article,

 Compared to Sony, on the Fuji